denisechendd/denichendd.github.io/_pages/course_proj.md

 **1. Content-Based Recommender:** focus on properties of items.
 To solve the cold-start problem, we added recommendation by key words search.
 We feed each word of review into vectors.
     Similarity of items is determined by measuring the similarity in the properties.
 We use 2 methods of content-based and compare the performance of similarity score through cosine-similarity formula.  <br>
 * TFIDF-LDA  (Output topics from the vector of words)
-- Word2Vec (Neural network to place similar words together with nearby vextor space)
+- Word2Vec (Neural network to place similar words together with nearby vector space)

-**2. Item-item similarity:** recommend based on the most similar items found by restaurants' reviwes.
+**2. Item-item similarity:** recommend based on the most similar items found by restaurants' reviews.
 These restaurant reviews are selected for restaurants visited by the user before. <br>

 **3. User-item similarity:** recommend the restaurants based on similar type of restaurants visited by other users.
 * Alternating Least Square (ALS) --Matrix factorization to compose large user/item matrix into lower dimensional user and item factors.